shaeberling/winston/README.md

 Master Daemon |  `./gradlew masterDaemon`
 Sauron Daemon |  `./gradlew sauronDaemon`
 Android App |  `./gradlew winston-android:assembleDebug`
 Android Wear App |  `./gradlew winston-android-wear:assembleDebug`
-Run all tests | `./runAllTests.sh`

 ### Installation
 Once you have compiled the daemons, simply copy them to your server or node.
 You can find them in